Using Data Science to Remaster the Past: Understanding Our

 Remaster the Past?

-We must truly understand the history, the context, the social, and cultural implications in order exact change that is meaningful to our communities today and in the future.
+We must truly understand the history, the context, the social, and cultural implications in order to exact change that is meaningful to our communities today and in the future.

 This education initiative has been designed to look at these incredible images that are lost in past and bring them into the present using 21st century technology.